top of page

 The Powell River Kayak & Canoe Regatta

-Patty Bottari and Don Oakley, Directors of Well Being Foundation and its two onsite caretakers, are also elected members of the Claiborne County Tourism Commission.
-Don was the Chairperson of the Commission's Powell River Tourism Committee for six years.
-The Committee has two tasks: to organize the Powell River Regatta each year and to improve public access onto the Powell River in Tennessee.
-The Regatta is a 12 mile race every Spring which begins at Well Being Retreat Center.
+Don is on the Claiborne County Tourism Commission and is the Chairperson of the Commission's Powell River Regatta Committee The Regatta is a 12 mile race held every Spring which begins at Well Being Retreat Center.
 Proceeds from this Claiborne County Chamber event are used for the Powell River Blueway project which locates, maps, improves and informs the public about locations that can be used by the public to get on and off the Powell River.
-The 6th Annual Powell River Regatta will be held April 29, 2023.
-More information here.

 bottom of page